DebayanChakravarty/cracking_the_coding_interview_solving_everything_in_js/README.md

 - At Gayle's request, the files only contain code, and do not contain the actual questions.
 For the questions, please support Gayle by purchasing the [book](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850).

-- Under each JavaScript file, there are tests to check that the code is working as expected.
-For convenience, simple logging is used to test the functions.
-To run the tests, just cd into the folder containing the .js file and run `node <fileName>.js` to run the tests.

-- Contributions welcome

 - #### WarmUp